-There are several examination sessions (series) throughout 2017 and 2018.
+There are several examination sessions (series) throughout 2019 and 2020.
 Individual timetables will be sent to each student before the start of the session if they have been entered.
-Below are dates for the coming academic year.
+We will post dates for the coming academic year on this page.

 Don’t forget to use our online revision tools available on the Revision menu.